safar-india-org/safar-website/content/the-team/about.md

 <div class="row">
     <div class="col-md-3"><img style="width:250px;height:250px;" src="../../img/team/rakshita.jpg"></div>
     <div class="col-md-9">
-    Rakshita Swamy heads SAFAR She has worked towards advocating and institutionalizing transparency, accountability and citizen participation in governance, through her collaboration with both Government and Civil Society Organizations over the past decade.
+    Rakshita Swamy leads SAFAR She has worked towards advocating and institutionalizing transparency, accountability and citizen participation in governance, through her collaboration with both Government and Civil Society Organizations over the past decade.
 She worked with the Ministry of Rural Development with a mandate to support State Governments in implementing social audits under the MGNREGA, and drawing synergies on social audit with the Comptroller and Auditor General of India.
 She is associated with the Right to Information and Right to Work campaigns.
 She has a Masters in Social Policy and Development from the London School of Economics and Political Science.
     </div>
 </div>